kalwalt/Ecotopia-of-art/README.md

 ofxOsc

 OS used: RasperryPi ---> wheezy Raspbian

 	 OdroidU3 ----> Ubuntu 13.10

-The two boards (raspPi and OdoridU3) was connectted in a network, so i let you to decide how to.
+The two boards (raspPi and OdroidU3) was connected in a network, so i let you to decide how to.
 I installed the wiringPi lib on my RaspberryPi, because i had trouble to add some .cpp files on the ofxWiringPi addon.
-So remember to install it. if you find some part to be improved or you want to suggest some improvements e-mail me or ask in the Openframeworks forum: http://forum.openframeworks.cc/ , also if you have some issue report in github or in the OF forum.
+So remember to install it.
+If you find some part to be improved or you want to suggest some improvements e-mail me or ask in the Openframeworks forum: http://forum.openframeworks.cc/ , also if you have some issue report in github or in the OF forum.

 OdroidU3 notes: